Locate a grave MUSEUM OF THE FALLEN

 Bre-X Minerals

-A Calgary penny-stock company claimed 200 million ounces of gold in the jungle of Borneo; the samples had been salted with shaved jewellery, and the chief geologist fell from a helicopter before the truth came out.
+A Calgary penny-stock company claimed 200 million ounces of gold at Busang in the jungle of Borneo; the samples had been salted with shaved jewellery, and chief geologist Michael de Guzman fell from a helicopter before the truth came out.

 1989 CE died 1997 CE · 8 years